 In contrast to the life-limiting spiritual orienting systems generated within sexist social systems by moral emotions like shame and guilt, spiritual practices that foster compassion, joy, contentment, and awe release tension and widen one's horizons, as demonstrated in Fredrickson's (2001) "broaden and build" model of positive emotion.
-Pastoral theologians are incorporating this research into their understanding of feminist narrative pastoral theology (Scheib, In press).
-Davidson's (Davidson & Begley, 2012) work on the emotional brain also provides a rich resource for understanding spiritual integration that begins with compassion-based spiritual practices (Bingaman, 2014).
-Research on 'positive' moral emotions helps to explain how spiritual practices fostering compassion make coping more flexible, help people connect with goodness and a benevolent God, and cocreate complex integrated meanings - features of life-giving theologies and spiritual orienting systems (Doehring, 2015; Pargament, et al., 2006).
+Pastoral theologians are incorporating this research into their understanding of feminist narrative pastoral theology (Scheib 2014).
+Davidson and Begley's (Davidson and Begley 2012) work on the emotional brain also provides a rich resource for understanding spiritual integration that begins with compassion-based spiritual practices (Bingaman 2014).
+Research on 'positive' moral emotions helps to explain how spiritual practices fostering compassion make coping more flexible, help people connect with goodness and a benevolent God, and allow people to co-create complex integrated meanings -features of life-giving theologies and spiritual orienting systems (Doehring 2015; Pargament, et al. 2006).

 The physical experience generated by emotions like compassion, awe, and love reveals possibilities for an intentional theology that puts core values and beliefs into practice, particularly in ways that connect one more deeply with one's community and with a sense of the sacred.
 Research on moral psychology highlights the social dimensions of religion and spirituality.
 Graham and Haidt (2010) use the analogy of people circling a maypole to describe the social benefits of religion, which are so much more significant than the benefits of particular religious beliefs held by individuals.
-Their research underlines the importance of spiritual caregiving relationships in supporting integration.
-Spiritual care conversation partners and communities of faith help people do the ongoing work of spiritual integration, so that they do not default under stress to shame-based embedded lived theologies that have been internalized through intersecting social systems that continue to exert an influence.
+Their research underlines the importance of spiritual caregiving relationships in